 Created April 2019

-If you do not file an answer, the creditor will win the case by default.
+If you do not file an answer in District of Superior court the creditor will win the case by default.
 Winning by default means that they win just because you did not show up.

 If the creditor wins, the creditor will get a judgment for the amount of money the creditor asked for in the complaint.
 A judgment is the court’s final decision.
 If the creditor gets a judgment, the court has decided that you owe the money to the creditor.